Claurt07/disaster-services/README.md

 ## Contact and Join HOT disaster response

 Anyone is free to join and collaborate in disaster response, bellow are the different channels you can use to contact the team or volunteers.
 Also feel free to read the terms (link)
-1. Slack Channel
+1. Slack Channel: #disaster-mapping
-2. Email
+2. Email: disasterservices@hotosm.org